-Shareholders seeking damages following the decline in Eventbrite stock allege that the company made misleading statements about the impact of the Ticketfly integration
+Shareholders seeking damages following the decline in Eventbrite stock allege that the company misled buyers about the impact of the Ticketfly integration

 Sign up for IQ Index

 Shareholders negotiate a US$1.9 million settlement in lieu of a better pay-out down the line, due to impact of Covid-19